ToastKamiya/foo-Wallpaper-Feh-Gif-Toasted/README.md

 # About foo-Wallpaper-Feh-Gif
 This is just a loop script that sets a gif as a wallpaper.
 Supports transparency.

-#Edited by Toast for a bit more simplicity
+# Edited by Toast for a bit more simplicity
+No terminal needed to run, less clutter

 # More gif here
 - https://imgur.com/a/F6w9Vr4